blvunt/Central-Discord-Anti/README.md

 ---

+### Glitch
+If you want to properly host this bot I suggest hosting it on Glitch Glitch allows you to have easier access to editting and sharing the Bot

+---

+### CREDITS
+All me.
+Bot made by Kumi.
+Dont skid.
+#shout out to guardian

+---

 #### How Central Works

 Central allows server owners to set strict limits on administration actions.
 These actions include: bans, kicks, channel creations/deletions, and role creations/deletions.
 Once these limits are met, their Discord permissions are automatically revoked via removing all of their roles.